 However, plumbing facts about the home often get overlooked, especially if the home has the perfect patio or largest walk-in closet.

-"I didn't even think about these type of plumbing questions," she said.
-"Maybe I should bring you along at the next showing."
+“I didn’t even think about these types of plumbing questions,” she said.
+“Maybe I should bring you along at the next showing.”

 Below is a list of 8 plumbing questions you should ask your realtor when purchasing a new home:

-5. Does the home have a sump pump?
+- Does the home have a sump pump?
 If not, you may want to consider adding in the cost of installing a new sump pump for the home.
-If the home is on a crawl space or basement, ask about flooding issues.
+If the home is in a crawl space or basement, ask about flooding issues.

 Have you purchased a new home lately?
 What plumbing questions do you wish you would have asked the homeowner or realtor?

-Share your comments on this blog post or on Twitter @hopeplumbing.
+Share your comments on this blog post or Twitter @hopeplumbing.
 Happy home buying!